MichaelB167/sql-references-join/README.md

  table.

 ### Code Along : Create a Foreign Key

+First you need to create the `people` and `cities` tables and using exactly what I just wrote alter the table to have a `born_in_id` column.

 Let's try creating some more foreign keys.
 First, let's create an `addresses` table which references the `cities` table.